JADE (programming language): Programming model

 Like all of the other popular programming languages used to create database-driven software, JADE is fully object-oriented.
-JADE was designed to have all the most important features of object-oriented programming, but does not support the overloading of methods or operators, and until Jade 2018 lacked parameterised constructors.
+JADE was designed to have all the most important features of object-oriented programming, but does not support overloading of methods or operators, and until Jade 2018, lacked parameterised constructors.

 Classes in JADE are kept together in schemas.
 Schemas serve the same purpose as Java packages or namespaces in .NET, but have a hierarchy, and inherit classes from superschemas.
 This becomes useful especially when programming using the model–view–controller methodology, as model classes can be put in one schema, then the controller and view classes can be built on top of the model classes in a subschema.

 Program structure

 JADE programs are developed using a user interface that allows programmers to visually create classes and define their properties and methods.
 Instead of locating methods in large files, programmers select the method they would like to edit and only the code for that particular method is displayed.
 Also instead of compiling all the code of a program at once, in JADE, each method is compiled individually as soon as the method is completed, meaning code can be checked immediately.

 All the code for a JADE application is stored in its object-oriented database.
 This allows for multi-user development as the database maintains concurrency control, and with each piece of the code being a separate object in the database, it is often possible to recode a system while it is live and online as long as the parts of the system being changed are not in use.